 What is crucial, in our view, is that as we said in 2006, there is no reason for believing that IRB members are especially competent to assess practices for protecting research data.
-Doing that calls for experts, which the institution can call on for help.
+Doing that requires experts, whom the institution can call on for help.

 6. Item (f) in our list of concerns expressed by respondents in our sample of responses to the ANPRM is that most institutions do not provide an appeal process for a researcher whose project is (as the researcher thinks) gutted by his or her IRB or outright rejected by it.
-All of those responses which mentioned lack of an appeal process strongly objected to the lack.
+All of those responses that mentioned lack of an appeal process strongly objected to the lack.
 We wholly agree, for two reasons.
 The first is the fact that IRB approval is necessary for obtaining federal support for the researcher's project.
 Given that other funding is scarce, an IRB rejection of a project may well kill it.
-Second, and even more important, most institutions require IRB approval for all non-exempt research done under their auspices, and therefore an IRB rejection of a project at one of those institutions certainly does kill it.
+Second, and even more important, most institutions require IRB approval for all nonexempt research done under their auspices, and therefore an